jdorn/json-editor/README.md

 ```

 If you create a custom editor interface that you think could be helpful to others, submit a pull request!
-Current editor interfaces on the wishlist include a WYSIWYG html editor, a Markdown editor, and a code editor with syntax highlighting.
+Current editor interfaces on the wishlist include a Markdown editor and a code editor with syntax highlighting.

 Custom Validation
 ----------------